 Ordering local food will not reduce waste, but it is the more eco-friendly option.
 The reduction of transport in the supply chain reduces your brand’s carbon footprint and leads to a significantly lower environmental impact.

 Reducing carbon emissions has a positive impact on the environment.
 It allows you to promote your brand ethos in a positive light as you host a more eco-friendly conference.
 Sourcing local suppliers also offer a more authentic local experience for your attendees from abroad.

-Measure, Plan And Enhance Food Services
+Measure, Plan, And Enhance Food Services

 Managing a waste log is also a great way to record what you are throwing away.
 This will help you calculate the value of your food loss.
 Maintaining this log will ensure that you make better decisions in the future.
-As a viable alternative, you could also pass on certain foods that are ideal for canning and pickling to companies that undertake this.
+As a viable alternative, you could also pass on certain foods ideal for canning and pickling to companies undertaking this.

 Be Smart With Your Service

 Some smart service ideas will help minimise food waste at your next conference.
 For example, using smaller buffet bowls, avoiding plating in advance and removing needless garnishes are a few ways to help you minimise and avoid food wastage as much as possible.